 The original 'Ohms Brothers' was a quartet formed by Bud Alsup and Dennis Schilligo.
 Long after the group disbanded, Dennis was working as soloist when Bud showed up and sat in at one of Dennis' performances.
 The pairing was instantly popular with the crowd and that was the beginning of the 'Ohms Brothers Duo'.
-When schedules changed and Bud could no longer devote enough time to the duo, Dennis enlisted his old friend Guy Kingsbury and the success continued and grew.
-The duo is in its 11th year now!
+When schedules changed and Bud could no longer devote enough time to the duo, Dennis enlisted his old friend Guy Kingsbury and the success continued.

 Dennis Schilligo works hard to be thought of as one of the best singer guitar players in the region.
 He has had a long and excellent career as a solo singer, guitarist and entertainer.
 Dennis' experience from many years of frequent live performances, combined with his extensive knowledge and love of popular music, helped him develop a crowd pleasing repertoire.
 That experience, knowledge and success was the foundation for the duo work.
 Prior to his solo career, Dennis was a lead vocalist, guitarist and multi-instrumentalist in groups around the area.
 His involvement in music started at an early age when he taught himself to play the drums his older brother Robert brought home.
 As years passed, Dennis picked up the guitar as well as a little experience with fiddle, banjo and harmonica.
 (Dennis is also a skilled freelance graphic artist with a website at http://www.maxgamut.com.)

 Bud Alsup was one of the original Ohms Brothers and is a good friend and musical associate of both Dennis and Guy.
 Bud is an amazing guitarist whose superior talents as a guitarist and vocalist allow him to be the front man for a band or enhance the sound of any musical act.
 He is a player's player.
 Bud's vocal skills dovetail nicely with the Ohms Brothers style of music.
 His outstanding finger-style guitar work brings a different dimension to the Ohms Brothers sound, plus his vast knowledge and repertoire of popular music makes Bud a perfect fit with the Ohms Brothers sound.
-In addition to occasionally playing with his fellow Ohms Brothers, Bud can be seen and heard around the area playing in a duo called 'Double Play' with the talented bassist Steve Kish.
-Bud and Steve frequently expand their sound by adding a percussionist and go under the name 'Triple Play'.
-You will often see other talented local and regional musicians sitting in with the group.
+In addition to occasionally playing with his fellow Ohms Brothers, Bud can be seen and heard around the area playing in one of his projects or sitting in with various musical ensembles.

 Frequently Asked Questions from Fans or Venue Management: